Skip to main content

 Location

 The follower site, the Grand Est region, is connected to the demonstration site 6 (Vienne River).
 The Grand Est region is located in the northeast of France, bordering Belgium, Luxembourg, Germany and Switzerland.
-It concerns a large and diverse territory with rural/agricultural area as well urban and industrial areas.
-This region is part of the continental biogeographical region.
-As part of NATALIE, several sites will be identified in the region.
-The total Grand Est region covers 57,441 km² divided in 10 departments.

 Description of the area